dehvCurtis/cka-prep/cluster_architecture_installation_configuration.md

 | `ClusterRole`        | Permissions to non-namespaced resources; can be used to grant the same permissions as a Role |
 | `ClusterRoleBinding` | Grant permissions across a whole cluster                     |

-### Lab Practice
+### Deployment & Namespace

-Create the `test-ns` namespace.
+Create the `cicd` namespace.

-`kubectl create namespace test-ns`
+`kubectl create namespace cicd`

 ---

-Create a deployment in the `test-ns` namespace using the image of your choice:
+Create a deployment in the `cicd` namespace using the image of your choice:

-1. `kubectl create deployment hello-node --image=k8s.gcr.io/echoserver:1.4 -n test-ns`
+1. `kubectl -n cicd create deployment hello-node --image=k8s.gcr.io/echoserver:1.4`
-1. `kubectl create deployment busybox --image=busybox -n test-ns -- sleep 2000`
+1. `kubectl -n cicd create deployment busybox --image=busybox -- sleep 2000`

 You can view the yaml file by adding `--dry-run=client -o yaml` to the end of either deployment.